komiklol/Patricks-Code-Snippets/README.md

 ---

 ### What I'm Interested In
-- 🖥️ **Web Development:** I love designing the logic behind websites.
+- 🖥️ **Web Development:** I Like designing the logic behind websites.
-- 💡 **IT Technologies:** Especially working and working with new and interesting Technologies and Products.
+- 💡 **IT Technologies:** I Love working and Testing new and interesting Technologies and Products.
 - 🎮 **Games:** My passion lies in gaming and game development.

 ---